JindraSe/aoc22/README.md

 # Advent of Code 2022
-My solutions, written in scala
+My solutions, written in Scala (starting to not like it, maybe I will try something else)